ytkk2/TFP_Changes/README.md

 # TFP_Changes_rankings
-## Show that increasing Relative Total Factor Productivity by x% results in a change of y places in the national Relative Total Factor Productivity ranking
+## Show that increasing Relative Total Factor Productivity by x results in a change of y places in the national Relative Total Factor Productivity ranking
 | |
 |-|
 |prefecture	year	DID	TFP|